How does a digital film camera work

 One of the key components of a digital film camera is the image sensor.
 The image sensor is a crucial part of the camera that captures light to create a digital image.
 When light enters the camera through the lens, it hits the image sensor, which is made up of millions of light-sensitive pixels.

-See also Best most affordable digital slr camera
+See also Best starter digital camera package

 Each pixel on the image sensor detects the intensity of light that hits it and converts this information into an electrical signal.
 This signal is then processed by the camera’s image processing unit to create a digital image.